limdingwen/compose-updater/README.md

 We aim to quickly merge pull requests that don't break the codebase, even if there are some initial disagreements.
 A pull request doesn't have to be perfect; future contributions can always make it better.

 Frequent contributors who show dedication and expertise will be promoted to maintainers or admins, giving them the power to approve more pull requests.
-This is because I am just a volunteer and might leave one day, so promoting contributors ensures that governance remains robust and sustainable.
+This is because we are just volunteers and might leave at any time, so promoting contributors ensures that governance remains robust and sustainable.

 ## Contributors